genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 2. Total number of features
 3. Sparsity (%)
 4. Number of non-zero values
+5. Source file accession

-Source file accession and source file name are also included.
+6. Source file name

 The generated metadata file is written to the temporary directory.

 ---